 What really goes strongly with having a clear message about what your school is about is photos.
 You need to have photos that show the essence of the message you are trying to convey, so whatever happy ending that you’re promising if they sign up at your school is what you should show in your photos.

 Another thing to remember when adding photos is to include different environments within your school setting.
 Take a picture in every single spot of your school.
 Maximize everything that your school has to offer.
-Show people interacting with each other, show the after school activities that occur, and so on.
+Show people interacting with each other, show the

 You can do all of this with an iPhone, just make sure to use the correct settings to have your photos come out looking professional and exciting.